takula-tech/nita-obel/engine/core/reflect/README.md

 });

 // This means we no longer have direct access to MyType or its methods.
 We can only call Reflect methods on reflect_value.
 // What if we want to call `do_thing` on our type?
-We could downcast using reflect_value.downcast_ref::<MyType>(), but what if we
-// don't know the type at compile time?
+// We could downcast using reflect_value.downcast_ref::<MyType>(), but what if we don't know the type at compile time?
+// Also we cannot directly downcast from dyn Reflect to dyn DoThing
+// because Rust's type system doesn't allow direct downcasing between different trait objects - &Reflect and &DoThing
+// This won't work!
+let my_trait = (&*reflect_value as &dyn DoThing);

 // Normally in rust we would be out of luck at this point.
 Lets use our new reflection powers to do something cool! let mut type_registry = TypeRegistry::default();